Healthy Rowing | A Beginner’s Guide

 Health Benefits of Rowing

-Rowing has many health benefits, which is one of the main reasons rowing machines were created for indoor rowing.
+According to Telegraph, rowing has many health benefits, which is one of the main reasons rowing machines were created for indoor rowing.
 Many exercise programs are based around rowing.
 Not only does the movement provide physical benefits, but it’s also stress-relieving.
 It’s one of the most calming sports on the planet, especially in the morning.
 It can be done solo or with a team.

 Whether you have access to the water and you plan to row solo, or you plan to use an indoor machine, some of the health benefits include: